integrated-application-development/delphilint/docs/CONFIGURATION.md

 The default DelphiLint project configuration is Standalone, with the base directory as the directory containing the Delphi project file.
 SonarQube settings are ignored when in standalone mode.

+## User configuration

+User settings can be configured via `DelphiLint > Settings...` and are stored in `%APPDATA\DelphiLint\delphilint.ini`.
+(This file should not be edited directly unless you know what you're doing.)